KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 How to fade titles in and/or out
 --------------------------------

 To make titles fade in and out, you modify the transition which gets automatically added between the title and the track below.
 The modifications consist of adding keyframes into the transition and adjusting the opacity of the transitions at these keyframes.
 In version 0.9.3 it is an :ref:`affine` transition that is automatically added between the title and the track below.
-In ver 0.9.2 it is a :ref:`composite` transition.
+In ver 0.9.2 it is a :ref:`composite`.

 In the image below we have four keyframes (labeled 1 to 4).
 The first keyframe is the one currently displayed and we can see that the opacity on this keyframe is zero.
 The opacity at keyframes 2 and 3 is 100%.
 The opacity at the 4th keyframe is zero percent.
 The overall effect is that the title fades in between keyframe 1 and keyframe 2.
 And then it fades out between keyframe 3 and keyframe 4 .